Shaping Scientific Explanations to Expert Perspectives with Persona-Conditioned Reinforcement Learning: Methods

+For instance, MINERVA maximizes \textit{fidelity} (whether the explanatory path successfully connects $s$ and $o$)~\cite{das2017go}, whereas REx maximizes both fidelity and \textit{relevance} (how informative an explanatory path is, favoring paths that traverse specific, detailed entities over generic, highly connected ones)~\cite{nunesRewarding2025}.

 However, there may be multiple paths connecting the subject and object of a hypothesis triple that fit the criteria of scientific explainability.
-Critically, it is established that experts even within the same field present a diversity of epistemic stances, and current explanation generation approaches are unable to capture them.
-Here, we propose \textit{adaptive explanations}, i.e., explanations that are conditioned on particular epistemic stances.
+Critically, it is established that experts even within the same field present a diversity of epistemic perspectives, and current explanation generation approaches are unable to capture them.
+Here, we propose \textit{perspective explanations}, i.e., explanations that are conditioned on particular epistemic perspectives.